sgessa/libsalty2/README.md

-# Salty
+# libsalty2

+Libsalty2 provides bindings to [libsodium](https://github.com/jedisct1/libsodium)

+NOTICE: This is a fork of the original, which is no longer maintained.
+Hence the `2` appended.

-Libsalty provides bindings to [libsodium](https://github.com/jedisct1/libsodium) for Elixir, based on [Erlang nif](http://erlang.org/doc/man/erl_nif.html).
+for Elixir, based on [Erlang nif](http://erlang.org/doc/man/erl_nif.html).

 credits to [**Libsodium**](https://github.com/jedisct1/libsodium): author [Frank Denis](https://github.com/jedisct1)